aribornstein/mr-targets/README.md

     ```
 5. Create a pull request.

+## Todo
+- Fix spawning of enemies to be in the same boundry as the player
+- Better AI Generated meshes and graphics for enemies
+- Add sound effects
+- Add physics
+- Add power ups
+- New Weapons
+- New Enemies
+- Leaderboard
+- Add user health
+- Implement boss battles with unique mechanics
+- Enhance UI feedback and controls
+- Add multiple difficulty levels (Easy, Medium, Hard)
+- Integrate online high scores and ranking system
+- Optimize enemy AI for varied behavior patterns

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.